mbeckh/msvc-common/actions/README.md

 -   `platform` - The name of the platform for which to build (optional, defaults to `x64`).

+-   `extra-compiler-args` - Supply additional arguments to the compiler (optional).

 ## Run a build artifact
 Run a binary produced by a previous [build](#build).
 A copy of the data printed to `stdout` and `stderr` is saved to files `<project>_<platform><debug-suffix>.out` and `<project>_<platform><debug-suffix>.out` respectively.